 Create Carrier Accounts

-In general, the first step to start configuring shipping options is to set up the carrier accounts.
+The first step to start configuring shipping options is to set up the carrier accounts.
+While this guide details how to do so in the Admin UI, you can also do it via API instead.

 Specify the Fulfillment Options for a Site